 The Northern Pacific Rattlesnake inhabits most of northern and central California, from the southern San Joaquin valley to the Oregon border (though they inhabit regions as far north of British Columbia), west to the coast.
-They are active from early to mid-spring (depending on weather conditions), to fall, and hibernate during from later fall and through the winter, sometimes in dens with large numbers of snakes, even of other species.
-They try to refrain from being active during daylight during periods of excessive heat and hunt overnight when temperatures moderate.
-They are commonly found moving around or seeking hunting grounds during the daytime when temperatures are more tolerable (mid/upper 60’s – 80’s), and more active at night when temperatures get hot (90 degrees or more typically).
+They are active from early to mid-spring (depending on weather conditions), to fall, and hunker down during the cool season at den sites that can house a few to many snakes.
+They tend to avoid activity during the day amid hot weather (temperatures >90 – 95 degrees), but if they need to move or hunt, will do so after sunset in the evening or early in the morning.
+They are most commonly found on the move during the daytime when temperatures are moderate, with temperatures between 70 – 85.

-Their appearance can vary in coloring quite a bit, but most have “spots” or blotches across their backs (to view photos, click here), but some can appear nearly patternless.
+Their appearance can vary in color and pattern quite a bit, but most have “spots” or blotches across their backs (to view photos, click here), but a few snakes can have very few of the typical blotches, but is uncommon.
 Color patterns can vary from a near black color, to green, to yellow and orange tints.
-Most northern Pacific’s don’t grow over 3ft, but some population groups can feature some adults in the 4 – 5ft range… 5ft being quite rare.
-Rattlesnakes are born live, and not from eggs, and are active right after they’re born.
-Neonate (newborn/very young) rattlesnakes will indeed have a button at the end of their tail and are usually 10″ – 12″ in length.
-Neonates can take off after being born, but in many cases may hang out with their mother for a while (perhaps days, if in a favorable location).
+Brown, orange, and yellow tints tend to be the most common color hue.
+Most northern Pacific rattlesnakes don’t grow too far over 3ft, but some of these rattlesnakes can reach 4 feet (relatively uncommon), with maximum known size at 5 feet (extraordinarily uncommon).
+Rattlesnakes are born live, not from eggs, and are active right after they’re born.
+Neonate (newborn/very young) rattlesnakes will indeed have a button at the end of their tail and are usually 5 to 7″ in length during their first weeks of life.
+Neonates can travel, but they often remain with their siblings and mother for 1 – 3 weeks before leaving.

 Rattlesnakes, given their name, acquire a new segment (also known as a “button”) to its rattle every time it sheds, which can range from a couple to several segments a year depending on the age, location, and health of the snake.
 You cannot tell the exact age of a rattlesnake by counting its rattle segments given the variability in shed patterns.
 Additionally, as they crawl through rocks and other rough debris, sections can break off and lower the total count.